ebennett-ghd/dhi-1d-results-summary/README.md

 Coding Language and Compilation
 ===============================
-This tool has been developed using Python v3.7.6, Anaconda code editing interface and the DHI suite of Mike I/O 1D library of tools. [mikeio1d](https://github.com/DHI/mikeio1d).
+This tool has been developed using Python v3.8, Anaconda code editing interface and the DHI suite of Mike I/O 1D library of tools. [mikeio1d](https://github.com/DHI/mikeio1d).
 In order to compile a new EXE file after coding improvements are made, we used Anaconda with a list of extensions (most notably PyInstaller and mikeio1d).

-STORY
+EXAMPLE STORY
 -----
-1. Install Python v3.7.6 (freeware)
+1. Install Python v3.8 (freeware)
-2. Install Anaconda
+2. Install Anaconda (this step is optional)
-3. Ensure Anaconda is activated in the computer (activate.bat)
+3. Ensure Anaconda is activated in the computer (activate.bat) if using Anaconda
-4. Use PIP (part of Anaconda) to install the list of required software extensions (requirements.txt) - this expands the capabilities of Anaconda - PIP installs from known online resources - this needs an internet connection.
+4. Use PIP to install the list of required modules (requirements.txt) PIP installs from known online resources - this needs an internet connection.
 5. Submit the main code (main.py) into PyInstaller to generate the main.EXE file into the current directory (if using a bat file this is the directory where the bat file is saved)
 6. Copy (or move) MAIN.EXE to the desired folder (if required) and rename to DHI_1D_POINTS_READ.EXE
-6. Copy the mikeio1d library package from ProgramData\Anaconda3\Lib\site-packages\mikeio1d into the same folder as the DHI_1D_POINTS_READ.EXE file
+7. Copy the mikeio1d library package from ProgramData\Anaconda3\Lib\site-packages\mikeio1d into the same folder as the DHI_1D_POINTS_READ.EXE file

 Requirements (to run code + generate EXE)
 -----------------------------------------